djs66256/DDPresenter/README.md

 #### Animations

-You can perform animations when udpating view.
+You can perform animations when updating view.

 ```
 setState { $0.normalProgress = 1 - $0.normalProgress } context: { context in